 One thing kept happening.
-Someone would mention they were looking for a bassist.
+Someone would mention they were looking for a drummer.
 Or a mix engineer.
-Or someone who understood a particular sound.
 And someone else was exactly that — but they never quite crossed paths.
+Not because the right people didn't exist, but because there was no clear way to see how someone actually works.
+You felt it as a musician.
+You saw it just as clearly from the other side.

 Hearing someone's work more than once.
 Recognising their name.
 Getting a feel for how they work before you reach out.
 That's how most good connections form — Groovingly is built around that.